 Today was one of those days where inspiration was flowing in the air.
 Hints of positivity were everywhere, letting me know that all will be okay.
-In a time of transition, faced with great unknown, one of these days is precious.
+In a time of transition, faced with the great unknown, one of these days is precious.
 I had a wonderful time catching up with a Columbia SIPA love over lunch.
 One of the greatest things about SIPA is its people.
-Now that we have parted ways, it’s so exciting to see where people are heading, and to follow each individual’s journey.
+Now that we have parted ways, it’s so exciting to see where people are heading and to follow each individual’s journey.

 Post lunch, I did one of my favorite things that I haven’t done in a long time: I went to a café and read a book.
 With all the information flowing around the Internet, I actually haven’t read an entire book in a long while.
-I gotta admit, I am absolutely ADD when it comes to information absorption (admitting is first step to recovery, right?).
+I gotta admit, I am absolutely ADD when it comes to information absorption (admitting is the first step to recovery, right?).
 I am one of those people that googles one thing, and then half an hour later is reading about something entirely different.
 Also one of those people who constantly have 12 tabs open on their browser to read later.
 Anyway, I digress.

 Today’s book of choice was Half the Sky by Nick Kristoff and Sheryl WuDunn.
 I had been meaning to read it for quite some time, but today was when I finally picked it up.
 It was a book left to me by a friend, and not on my Kindle.
 Reading an actual book is still so much more comforting.
 I opened the book and saw this postcard, which was perfectly fitting.
 It says: